asyncapi/website/pages/docs/tutorials/websocket/index.md

 ---
-title: Create an AsyncAPI Document for a Slackbot with WebSockets
+title: Create an AsyncAPI document for a Slackbot with WebSocket.
-description: In this tutorial, you'll learn how to create an AsyncAPI document designed for a Slack application that operates in Socket Mode using the WebSockets protocol.
+description: In this tutorial, you'll learn how to create an AsyncAPI document designed for a Slack application that operates in Socket Mode using the WebSocket protocol.
 weight: 210
 ---

 ## Introduction
 In this tutorial, you will learn how to write an AsyncAPI document designed for a Slack application that operates in Socket Mode.
 The aim is to help you grasp a real-world application of AsyncAPI with the WebSocket protocol.
-You will learn how to write AsyncAPI document for a consumer-only application receiving a stream of messages from a WebSocket server.
-You will also learn why the AsyncAPI bindings feature exist and how to use it.
+You will learn how to write an AsyncAPI document for a consumer-only application receiving a stream of messages from a WebSocket server.
+You will also learn why the AsyncAPI bindings feature exists and how to use it.

 Consider a scenario where you are in charge of maintaining a highly active Slack workspace.
-You want an easy way to keep track of the popular messages across all the channels but doing this manually would be a difficult task.
-To simplify this process, you’re going to build a Slackbot called `Heart-Counter` that actively monitors reactions added to a message and determine its popularity by counting the reactions of the “heart” emoji.
+You want an easy way to keep track of the popular messages across all channels, but doing this manually would be difficult.
+To simplify this process, you will build a Slackbot called `Heart-Counter` that actively monitors reactions added to a message and determines its popularity by counting the reactions of the “heart” emoji.

-Here’s a visual representation of how `Heart-Counter` should work:
+Here’s a visual representation of how the `Heart-Counter` should work:

 ```mermaid
 sequenceDiagram